qinjinjia/ec601_Unit_Test/README.md

 **Due to the APP developed in my HW2 is the Resume Website,** **[CrossBrowserTesting](https://app.crossbrowsertesting.com/test-center) is used for the automated test.**

 **However, learning the automated test for Android APP with AWS application testing is also important.
 Therefore, an Android APP [app-release.apk](https://github.com/qinjinjia/ec601_Unit_Test/blob/master/app-release.apk) is forked from the repository [MyFirstAndroidApp](https://github.com/developerChenRui/MyFirstAndroidApp) of [developerChenRui](https://github.com/developerChenRui).
-Thanks**
+Thanks :tada:**

+**[AWS application testing](https://aws.amazon.com/device-farm/) is used for the automated test of the forked Android APP [app-release.apk](https://github.com/qinjinjia/ec601_Unit_Test/blob/master/app-release.apk)**

+The automated test tests the Android APP on five differnt devices: